Cathy Leung: Darts career

 In 2019, she achieved her best steel-dart achievement to date, advancing to the quarter-finals of the singles tournament during the 2019 WDF World Cup.
 Eventually she was eliminated in the match against Tori Kewish, lost 3–5 in legs.
-In the same year, she repeated success from three years ago and as a member of the Hong Kong national team won the Dartslive Soft Darts World Cup title for the second time.
+In the same year, she repeated the success from three years ago and as a member of the Hong Kong national team won the Dartslive Soft Darts World Cup title for the second time.
 Additionally, she was awarded by the organizers as the MVP of this tournament.

 The coronavirus pandemic caused her professional career to slow down, but she is still active in sports competitions at national and continental levels.